Hochfrequenz/chronomeleon/README.md

 ```

 Then, in your code: Make assumptions about the source and target system explicit.
-To do so, chronomeleon provides you with so-called ChronoConfig objects.
+To do so, chronomeleon provides you with so-called MappingConfig objects.

 Here's an advanced example, that shows the capabilities of Chronomeleon:
 ```python